xNaCly/private.social/docs/README.md

  └───────────────────────────────────────────────────┘
 ```

-### Access

-To ensure that everything is working properly, please navigate to http://localhost:3000.
+To ensure that everything is working properly, please navigate to [http://localhost:3000](http://localhost:3000).
 If a login box is displayed, you can be confident that everything is functioning as it should